borg286/sevtech/README.md

 ## Uncategorized Tips

+* In Age 4 you unlock the Large Storage Crate from Actually Additions, which gives you three pages of 13x9 storage (351 stacks in total) in a single block.
+This is just over 3 times as efficient as the obsidian chests, and the best part is that they still work with crafting stations for easy one-click recipe crafting.
+Until you have a decent gui storage method, this is a very viable solution to overly complicated chest layouts.

 * IF's Rancher gets around BWA’s Fleece and harvests wool from sheep directly, this can also occasionally be a source of powdered dye production from further processing the coloring byproducts from crushing wool

 * IF's Water Condenstator produces about 100mb/t of water per water source block adjacent to it